 Before Joining the Dana Center

 Connie has 14 years of experience at the high school level, teaching a wide variety of courses, including Advanced Placement Calculus and Statistics.
-She also has more than nine years of experience at the university level, teaching both developmental and college-level courses.
+She also has more than nine years of experience at the university level, teaching both developmental and college-level mathematics courses and teacher preparation courses.
 Connie has authored high school mathematics curricular materials as well as provided professional development to high school teachers.
 She has served as codirector on several Teacher Quality grant projects.

 M.Ed., Curriculum and Instruction (Mathematics Education), Midwestern State University

 Richardson, C., & Dorsey, J. (2019).
 Key considerations in designing and evaluating co-requisite supports.
 In R. Hartzler & R. Blair (Eds.), Emerging issues in mathematics pathways: Case studies, scans of the field, and recommendations.
 Austin, TX: The Charles A. Dana Center at The University of Texas at Austin.